-Cheng, Ioannou, and Serafeim (2011) also showed that firms with better SR performance face a capital supply curve that is less steep; which implies an enhanced ability to obtain capital either through lower interest rates and/or for a given interest rate, a larger amount of funds.
-SR practice could also have a benefit of increasing employees work commitment.
-According to Settoon et al. (1996) and Eisenberger et al. (2001), as cited in Cunha, Faria, Leal, and Rego (n.d.), when employees feel that the organization is responsible toward them (e.g., improving work-family balance, offering higher salaries), they tend to reciprocate with positive attitudes toward the organization, including affective bonds and feelings of loyalty.
-As a result employees seeking great empowerment, more job-security, better work-life balance and a sense of meaning in their work are from the reasons which drive companies towards SR practice (Qasim & Ramaswamy, 2011).
+Cheng, loannou, and Serafeim (2011) also showed that firms with better SR performance face a capital supply curve that is less steep; which implies an enhanced ability to obtain capital either through lower interest rates and/or for a given interest rate, a larger amount of funds SR practice could also have a benefit of increasing employees work commitment.
+According to Settoon et al, (1996) and Eisenberger al. (2001).
+As cited in Cunha.
+Faria, Leal, and Rego (n.d), when employees feel that the organization is responsible toward them (e.g., Improving work-family balance, offering higher salaries), they tend to reciprocate with positive attitudes toward the organization, including affective bonds and feelings of loyalty, As a result employees seeking great empowerment, more job-security ,better work-life balance and sense of meaning in their work are from the reasons which drive companies toward SR practice(Qasim & Ramaswamy, 2011)

 The study in developing economies also showed a positive link between SR and financial performance.
-A study by Fagbemi and Uadiale (2011), conducted in Nigeria, examined the impact of CSR activities on financial performance measured with Return on Equity (ROE) and Return on Assets (ROA).
-The results showed that SR has a positive and significant relationship with the financial performance measures.
+A study by Fagbemi and Uadiale (2011), conducted in Nigeria, examined the impact of SR activities on financial performance measured with return of equity (ROE) and return on asset (ROA).
+The result shows that SR as a positive and significant relationship with the financial performance letters.

-Opposite to all these, Fauset (2006) argued that SR was, is and always will be about avoiding regulation, covering up the damage corporations cause to society and the environment and maintaining public co-operation with the corporate dominated system.
-Efforts to control corporations' destructive impacts must have a critique of corporate power at their heart and a will to dismantle corporate power as their goal; otherwise they reinforce rather than challenge power structures, and undermine popular struggles for autonomy, democracy, human rights and environmental sustainability.
-She further argued that since companies cannot act in any wider interest than the interest of their shareholders to make profit, SR is of limited use in creating social change.
-Since SR is also a vehicle for companies to thwart attempts to control corporate power and to gain access to markets, SR is a problem not a solution.
+Opposite to all this, Fauset C2006) argue that SR was, is and always will be about avoiding regulation, covering up the damage cooperation causes to society and the environment and maintaining public co-corporations with the corporate dominated system.
+Efforts to control corporation's destructive impacts must have a critique of corporate power at their heart and a will to dismantle corporate power as their goal; otherwise they reinforce rather than challenge power structures and undermine popular struggles for autonomy, democracy, human rights and environments sustainability.
+She further argued that since companies cannot act in any wider interest than the interest of their shareholders to make profit, SR is of limited use increasing social change.
+Since SR is also a vehicle for companies to attempt to control corporate power and to gain access to market, SR is a problem not a solution.

-Generally, many researchers and practitioners support and convince the idea that SR practices add value to both the corporate and the society.
-It seems that it is because mangers in the contemporary world realized this fact and are adopting corporate social responsibility policies in their respective organizations.
-As it is stated in the works of different researchers, CSR practice has a benefit for the organizations in terms of increased access to credit capital, increased profitability, and also enhanced ability to attract skilled man power.
-It is also stated in the work of The World Business Organization (2002); no other human activity matches private enterprise in its ability to assemble people, capital and innovation under controlled risk-taking, in order to create meaningful jobs and produce goods and services profitably, profit being essential to long term business survival and job creation.
+Generally, many researchers and practitioners support and convince the idea that SR practices add value to both the cooperate and the society.
+It seems that it is because managers in the contemporary world realized this fact and are adopting cooperate social responsibilities in their respective organizations.
+As it is stated in the works of different researchers, CSR practice has a benefit for the organizations in terms increased accesses to credit capital, increased profitability and also enhanced ability to attract skilled manpower.
+It is also stated in the work of the world business organization (2002) no other human activities match private enterprise in its ability to assemble people, capital and innovation under controlled risk taking in order to create meaningful jobs and produce goods and service profitability, profit being essential to long term business survival and job creation.
 This finding could be an indication that the SR activities of companies can benefit the society, in addition to the practicing companies.

-However, there is also a research that argues that the negative influence of SR outshines the positive contributions that it could have on the community, though most the empirical findings support SR has much positive impact.
-This study has also examined the impact of SR practice by companies on the society.
+However, there is also a research that argues the negative influence of SR outshine the positive contributions that could have on the community, though most the imperial findings support SR has much positive impact.
+This study also examined the impact of SR practice by the companies on the society.

-2.2.2.
-Gaps in practice, attitude and litertaure in different countries
+2.2.2 Gaps in practice, attitude, and literature in different countries